aravind666/aravind666.github.io/_posts/management/2023-11-22-leading-for-competency.md

 2. Recognizing individuals
 3. Reprimands

-Which would help him to change the characteristics of people but again, A leader cannot always work on changing the characteristics of people or he cannot also always work on Getting things done, there should be a balance.
+Which would help him to change the characteristics of people but again, A leader cannot always work on changing the characteristics of people or he cannot also always work on **“Getting Things Done”**, there should be a balance.
 That would be another blog post for sure.
 I hope you enjoyed reading this.